jb2468/hello-world/README.md

 # hello-world
 First Repository
-This is the first commitin hello world.
+This is the first commit in hello world.